tezlm/discard/wishlist.md

 ## 100% completion

-when everything on this checklist is complete, this project will be put in maintenence mode and only recieve bugfixes
+when everything on this checklist is complete, this project will be put in maintenance mode and only receive bugfixes

 ## >100% completion